KRITI1997/kriti1997.github.com/README.md

 - Investigated and developed an ensemble model using XGBoost and Random Forest for yield prediction modeling based on extracted features obtaining a R-square of 0.89.
 - Developed a web application using Flask for rapid model evaluation reducing testing time by 25%.
-- Evaluated the importance of different vegetation indices calculated from the multisprectal data in prediction modeling of yield and the realtionship between different nitrogen and cover crop treatments.
+- Evaluated the importance of different vegetation indices calculated from the multisprectal data in prediction modeling of yield and the relationship between different nitrogen and cover crop treatments.

 **Project Assistant, Active Robotic Sensing Laboratory @ NCSU (_Jan 2023 - Present_)**
 - Investigated photogrammetric methods such as Structure from Motion for 3D reconstruction from 2D crop images.